 Can the average person really create zero waste?
 Karen Cannard, a mother of 2, from Bury St Edmunds gave it a go in 2008 and blogged about it all.
 By the end of an 8 week trial she threw away only one plaster!
 8 years on, she’s still blogging.
-She’s teamed up the social enterprise Cwm Harry to bring The Rubbish Diet Challenge across the UK.
+She’s teamed up the social enterprise Zero Waste in a Box to bring The Rubbish Diet Challenge across the UK.

 So take our challenge and see how far you can slim your bin.
 Together, we can make a huge difference.
 Dieters have saved 600,000 wheelie bins from landfill and saved themselves £260,000.

 Whilst most Dieters don’t get down to Karen’s plaster, they find it easy to slim their bins by at least half and find the Challenge strangely satisfying.
 Here’s what they’re saying about the Rubbish Diet: